ucb-rit/savio-training-intro-fall-2021/intro.md

 # Data transfer: Box & bDrive

 - Box and bDrive (the Cal branded Google Drive) both provide free, secured, and encrypted content storage of files to Berkeley affiliates
+  - They are both good options for backup and long-term storage of data that you plan to shuttle in and out of Savio
+  - Box quotas coming into effect October 27th, 2021
+    - 50GB for new individual accounts
+    - 500GB for new Special Purpose Accounts ("SPAs")
+    - Existing accounts will be allowed up to 10% above current storage amount
-  - bDrive provides unlimited storage (for now), Box is currently also available
+  - bDrive provides unlimited storage (for now)
+    - Similar limits to Box are likely for bDrive in the near future
     - bDrive has a maximum file size of 5Tb, Box has a maximum file size of 15 Gb
-    - They are both good options for backup and long-term storage
-      - However, since the UC Berkeley contract with Box ends in 2023 we suggest new users opt for bDrive
+  - These change reflect service provider price increases which may increasingly fall on researchers for **large** datasets
+- Alternative paid options are also available
+  - Cloud storage options include Amazon, Google, Microsoft Azure, and Wasabi
+    - See the [bCloud web page](https://technology.berkeley.edu/services/cloud) for more information
+  - As mentioned earlier, Condo computing contributors can also buy into the condo storage program

+# Data transfer: Box & bDrive Access

 - You can interact with both services via web browser, and both services provide a desktop app you can use to move and sync files between your computer and the cloud.
   - [bDrive web app](http://bdrive.berkeley.edu/)